CONNECTING WITH THE UNIVERSE

 These and whatever belongs to them palpable show forth to me, and are seiz’d by me,

-And I am seiz’d by them, and friendlily held by them—
+And I am seiz’d by them, and friendlily held by them.

-I too am of one phase and of all phases,
+Partaker of influx and efflux, I too am of one phase and of all phases,

-Every atom of my blood form’d from this soil, this air,
+My tongue, every atom of my blood form’d from this soil, this air,

 Materials that have existed in some way for billions of years,

-Now entering into the form of the body.
+Now entering into the form of the body,

-All these tending fluidly and duly to myself,
+All these tending fluidly and duly to myself—

 And duly and fluidly to reappear again out of myself,